lu-tar/blog/content/posts/wifi_channel.md

 4. Channel assignment algorithms: Cisco DCA

 ### Spectral mask or "what the hell am I watching?!?"
-The first day I opened Channelyzer I thought "What the hell am I watching?!"
+The first day I opened Chanalyzer I thought "What the hell am I watching?!"
 And that is the root question of this paragraph: why do we occasionally see a *hill* shape, a *squared* shape, a *panettone* shape, or neither during an RF analysis?

 ![](/img/80211spectversus.png)
 ![](/img/80211acspectavg.PNG)